Why Does My Cake Sink in the Middle? Common Causes and How to Fix Them

 If you’re tired of wondering why your cakes don’t turn out the way you expect, building strong foundations makes all the difference.

-You can also start with my Confident Baker’s Checklist, which walks you through the essentials to check before every bake.
+The Confident Baker’s Checklist walks you through the essentials to check before every bake.

 Baking should feel calm and controlled, not stressful or unpredictable.